PeterDevelops/photolabs/README.md

 !["Screenshot of favourite button press"](https://github.com/PeterDevelops/photolabs/blob/main/docs/favourite.png?raw=true)

 ## Installation Instructions
-1. **Clone the Repository:** Clone the Tweeter repository to your local machine.
+1. **Clone the Repository:** Clone the PhotoLabs repository to your local machine.
 2. **Install Dependencies:** cd into the respective `frontend` and `backend` folders and install all dependencies (using the `npm install` command).
 3. **Start the Application:** We will need two terminals to run this app.
 In your first terminal `cd backend` and `npm start`.
 Repeat this process in the second terminal but inside `frontend`.
 4. **Access PhotoLabs:** Open your web browser and navigate to `http://localhost:8001` to access the API.
-In a second web browser navigate to `http://localhost:3000`.
+In a second web browser navigate to `http://localhost:3000` to view the app.